 But there are a couple of complicating factors to the explanations for any behaviour change.
 I stopped taking antidepressants in April, 2015 after a sentence of about 30 years.
 I developed a systemic allergy to the brand I was taking.
 Moreover, there are often behavioural changes after major head trauma, trauma being hit by the motorcycle on September 13, 2014.
 I looked the wrong way when crossing a street on my second day in London.
 I have post traumatic flashbacks which were suppressed for years by the antidepressants.
 Not fun, but they do pass.
 Nothing much to be done about behavioural changes say doctors and psychologists.
 But the most transformative thing was the realization that the accident, a near fatality, was actually a near death experience.
 I view the world differently as a result.
 In a good way as I live in the present.

 My life is blessed in many ways.
 I have many professionals in my life who are able, competent, helpful, supportive and generally just wonderful.
 The main man is Chris Jackson, responsible for this blog.
 Well I do admit that I do the writing but he posts for me daily and is always there for me.
 Yeah Chris!
 The reunion took place in my favourite place in the world: the Rex Whistler Restaurant in the Tate Britain located in London England.
 We were both amazed at our number of readers, which is the mark of success on a blog.

 He: I pave the road.
 You drive the car.

 Is not that a beautiful statement about the power of collaboration?

-I must at some point blog about that day, May 29th, 2016 when Hannah took the picture.
-I have had a poster made with the picture and a quote from Albert Camus.
+But again back to the Hannah photograph.
+I had a poster made with the photograph and a quote from Albert Camus.
 “In the midst of winter, I found there was within me, an invincible summer.”
 It describes so perfectly the expression on my face.
 I weep as I write, but not tears of sorrow but tears of joy.